MAHABALIPURAM TOURISM GUIDE:

 Till some decades ago parts of the temple were under sand.
 The sea is an ever-present danger.
 A semi-circular groin wall has been built to the east.
 But what is notable is the fact that the temple has survived all these centuries.
 Built by Narasimha Varman II Rajasimha, the maker of the Kailasanatha temple in Kanchipuram in the 8th century, this is one of the earliest structural temples in Tamil Nadu.

 Arjuna’s Penance – An Open Air Bas Relief:

-If a temple by the sea and, at times, in the sea is a tour de force, the “open air bas relief” is even more so.
+If a temple by the sea and, at times, in the sea is a tour de force, the “open-air bas relief” is even more so.
 In Mahabalipuram alone of all innumerable sites of monuments in India sculptor was impelled to choose a large cliff face on which to make his carvings.
-What is more, he chose a scene from the “Mahabharatha” (also spelt as Mahabharata), which a great Sanskrit dramatist, probably then living in Kanchipuram, had popularised.
+What is more, he chose a scene from the “Mahabharatha” (also spelled as Mahabharata), which a great Sanskrit dramatist, probably then living in Kanchipuram, had popularised.